Film Review: ‘Be Natural: The Untold Story of Alice Guy-Blaché’

 The documentary is fine at establishing the early chronology: Alice Guy was a secretary to Léon Gaumont before asking him in 1896 if she could direct a film.
 Gaumont said yes, and in short order she became not only a prolific director but head of production at the studio.
 In 1907 she married a fellow Gaumont employee, Herbert Blaché, and the two moved shortly after to the U.S., where in 1910 she set up her own studio, Solax.
 World War I created major financial problems for Solax, so by the late teens she was working for other studios and then, two years following their divorce in 1920, she returned to France, where a changed industry failed to give her opportunities for directing.
 In later life she stayed with her daughter Simone and died in New Jersey in 1968.

 Green organizes her film like a detective story, tracking down every U.S.-based connection she can find via Ancestry.com and the phone directory.
 Her tenacity paid off and to her credit she unearthed an impressive amount of material hidden in family albums and storage cartons.
-She also wisely relies on filmed interviews with Guy-Blaché made in 1957 and 1964 (mostly available on YouTube), though tellingly Green glides over without comment Guy-Blaché’s statement that she never had a problem as a female filmmaker working in America.
+She also wisely relies on filmed interviews with Guy-Blaché made in 1957 and 1964, though tellingly Green glides over without comment Guy-Blaché’s statement that she never had a problem as a female filmmaker working in America.

-Green also barely acknowledges other women working in the U.S. industry around that time, briefly alluding to Lois Weber but no one else, nor does she mention the groundbreaking work of the Women Film Pioneers Project.
-No one from the Cinémathèque Française or Gaumont are interviewed despite significant work both institutions have done in recent years, nor is it ever stated that approximately 75% of all silent film is lost — which would have put into perspective Green’s presumptuous implication that Guy-Blaché’s films were allowed to disintegrate because a woman had been behind the camera.
+Green also barely acknowledges other women working in the U.S. industry around that time, nor does she mention the groundbreaking work of the Women Film Pioneers Project.
+No one from the Cinémathèque Française or Gaumont is interviewed despite significant work both institutions have done in recent years, nor is it stated that approximately 75% of all silent film is lost — which would have put into perspective Green’s presumptuous implication that Guy-Blaché’s films were allowed to disintegrate because a woman had been behind the camera.

 The movie is overloaded with visual gimmicks, and for a film about early cinema, it’s more than maddening that many of the clips are shown at the wrong speed, and occasionally the incorrect aspect ratio.
-Curiously, the documentary’s cinematographer is not credited.
+It should be said that the labor of love presented in Cannes Classics is a work in progress, as the filmmakers rely on donations to complete their multi-year project.